Exiv2/adobe_xmp_sdk/README.md

 ### Note

-Under Mac the scripts now generate a makefile project instead of an xcode one to be compatible with xcode and open source developers.
+The Mac build scripts were modified to now generate a makefile project instead of an xcode one to be compatible with xcode and open source developers.
 The side benefit being that the library compilation build can be scriptable.